 Second Falls, Graveyard Fields - as seen from the BRP on 10-1-06

 There are quite a few waterfalls along and around the North Carolina section of the Blue Ridge Parkway - most are towards the southern end.
 (I haven't had a chance to explore the Virginia section yet, so don't have any info on the waterfalls there.)
 If you are planning a trip to western North Carolina that includes travel on the Blue Ridge Parkway, the 1st thing you should do is call 828-298-0398 for current road closures.
 A lot of the Parkway closes during the winter and parts may be closed for repair in warmer weather.
-There is also an online map that shows current closures - click here for the map.
-For updated detailed weather reports for different sections of the NC mountains plus other mountain goodies, do yourself a favor and visit Ray's Weather Center.
+You can click here for the current road and facility closures.
+For updated detailed weather reports for different sections of the NC mountains plus other mountain goodies, visit Ray's Weather Center.

 If you've never been on the Parkway, here are a few tips.
 The maximum speed limit is 45 mph and some places are 35 mph.
 Commercial vehicles are not allowed, but RVs are and they can be very slow.
 There are stretches of the Parkway with passing zones, but don't speed!
 I've heard it's a hefty fine because it's federal property.
 Be patient and hope a slow driver will pull off at an overlook or anywhere to let others by.
+Also, don't pass bicycle riders in a curve.
+There actually might be a vehicle coming around the same curve from the other direction!
 Points of interest are listed by mile post (MP).
 These are small white markers every mile - the northern end of the BRP in NC begins around mile post 218 and it ends about mile post 470 in Cherokee.
 For more detailed info on things to see along the Parkway, you can visit the official National Park Service web site.
 Click on 'Directions' then 'Maps' for a detailed map showing mile posts and major roads.
 Or the Blue Ridge Parkway Association's website for more info.
 Also remember that a lot of the Parkway is closed in the winter.
 Please click on the links below for info and photos of some of the falls along the Parkway:

 Cascade Falls is at mile post 272 - I've also included a couple of shots at The Lump which at MP 264.4.